-Splitting Assets in Divorce: 7 Questions to Ask Yourself
+How to Divide Assets in a Divorce: 7 Questions to Ask Yourself

-One way to handle your financial fears is to take control over your situation.
-Did you know that you don't have to divide your assets 50-50 right down the middle when you get a divorce?
+One way to handle your financial fears is to take control of your situation.
+Did you know you don't have to divide each of your accounts/assets 50-50 right down the middle when you divorce?
 You may not even want to!
 It can add significant costs to your divorce when factoring in the administrative costs of dividing certain assets.
 How do you split assets in a divorce if it's not simply 50-50?

 One way to have greater control over asset division is to consider alternatives to the traditional litigation process.
-An important benefit of processes such as mediation and collaborative divorce is the opportunity to be more creative in your settlement agreement.
+An essential benefit of processes such as mediation and collaborative divorce is the opportunity to be more creative in your settlement agreement.

-As a Certified Divorce Financial Analyst (CDFA), one of the key items I work with parties on is how to equitably divide assets when negotiating their divorce settlement.
+As a Certified Divorce Financial Analyst (CDFA), one of the key items I work with parties on is equitably dividing assets when negotiating their divorce settlement.

 If you don't completely understand the pros and cons of each asset or whether certain assets may be considered marital property or separate property, meet with your CDFA to discuss.
 Once you know what you are working with, consider which will best help you reach your financial goals.

 Do I need liquidity?

 - What does that even mean?
 Do you need access to cash in the next year or two?
-It is imperative that you go through the whole budgeting process before you start looking at how to split assets in your divorce.
+It is imperative that you go through the whole budgeting process before you start looking at how to divide assets in your divorce.
 Keep in mind how much cash you may need for large upcoming expenses such as home repairs or a new car.
-Certain assets such as a house or other real estate property may take time to sell and would not be your best option if you need cash now.
+Certain assets, such as a house or other real estate property, may take time to sell and would not be your best option if you need cash now.
 In fact, if possible, I would discourage you from looking at negotiating real estate to meet your cash needs at all.